captainsalih/Note/log.md

 2) Check BULK new net stability also for flat
 3) the new new of bulk disperse, use 8.8 for active9
 4) there is also active8 that still not train, get 50 out of it
+5) FLat is getting better with new net

 # TO DO
 1) pka anthony adsorb and not adsorb, paper, active learning, TEMPERATURE